 Although I’m no budget traveller, I do like to make my money go as far as possible when I travel – and over the years I’ve picked up some great tips for budgeting whilst on the road.
-So, when TSB got in touch to ask me to write a post for their new campaign on Budgeting in an Expensive City, I was more than happy to.
-Here are some of my top tips for saving money in expensive cities…
+So, here’s my post on Budgeting in an Expensive City.
+These are some of my top tips for saving money in expensive cities…

 When to Go